Hearing Aid or Amplifier: Which Is Right For You?

 Completely-In-the-Canal (CIC) Hearing Aids

-Completely-in-the-canal (CIC) hearing aids are a type of hearing aid that sits deep inside the ear canal, making them virtually invisible from the outside.
-The electronic components of the hearing aid are contained within a small plastic casing that fits snugly in the ear canal.
+Completely-in-the-canal (CIC) hearing aids sit deep inside the ear canal, making them virtually invisible from the outside.
+The electronic components are contained within a small plastic casing that fits snugly in the ear canal.
+CIC hearing aids offer excellent sound quality and are custom-molded to fit the shape of your ear.

 Understanding Hearing Amplifiers